palmetto/dimensional_dbt/README.md

 * `dim_valid_from` that reflects greedy (beginning of time) timebands
 * `dim_valid_to` that reflects greedy (end of time) timebands
 * `dim_is_current_record` for easy filtering
-* `<your_model_name>_key` the numeric identifier assigned by the model name.
+* `<your_model_name>_sk` the numeric identifier assigned by the model name.
 Each record has a unique key representing the record at that instance in time.
 * `<your_model_name>_id` the unique identifier of the object, common to keys that represent different states of the same object.